WormBase/db-migration/docs/source/user/setup.rst

    # To install the aws cli:
    pip install --user awscli

-   # To install the latest version of the db migration code
+   # To install the latest version of the db migration code:
    pip install --upgrade --user "$AZANIUM_WHEEL_URL"